mucahitkayadan/Image_Stitching_OpenCV/README.md

 ***Figure X:** Randomly Resized, Rotated and Noised Blocks*

 I declared 2 functions for rotating.
-One is with cropping frame and the second one is without cropping.
+One is with a cropping frame and the second one is without cropping.

     cv::Mat rotate(cv::Mat inputImage)